MPLS Innovation Leadership Programme 2021-22

 These sessions are delivered in association with the Oxford Policy Engagement Network – a diverse range researchers and professional services staff from across the University, who share a share a vision of public policy powered by the world’s best available research evidence and expertise.
 Membership benefits include regular notification of opportunities related to members’ areas of policy interest.
 ILP participants are encouraged to join, and can do so in less than 5 minutes at www.ox.ac.uk/open.

-Module 9: How to Succeed at Translational Funding: Half day Master Class with Dr Nessa Carey, Royal Society Entrepreneur-in-Residence.
-April 2021
+How To Apply for Innovate UK Funding: Master Class with Dr Nessa Carey, Royal Society Entrepreneur-in-Residence.
+November 2021

-Contact Anne Miller, Enterprise Programme Manager, for more information and to book a place.
+Contact Anne Miller, Enterprise Programme Manager, for more information about any of these courses.